Aircraft Maintenance Task

 2. Skills

 A task’s work order as mentioned above requires a signature and a stamp or the organization’s personnel record tracking number of the mechanic or engineer who is in charge of the job.
-For this task that is considered as “simple”, in places like Europe the person in charge will have passed all the modules to become an aircraft mechanic + an aircraft type course and the companies courses before signing off the job of replacing an aircraft wheel.
+For this task that is considered as “simple”, in places like Europe the person in charge will have passed all the modules to become an aircraft mechanic + an aircraft type course and the company courses before signing off the job of replacing an aircraft wheel.

-There was a case I handled years ago, where the incorrect installation of a nose wheel could have been a contributing factor for leading the LG wheel axle to worn the nose wheel from the inside out, the study was meticulous, the worn parts were sent to the manufacturer for investigation and an STR (statement technical recommendation) was issued to the operator where it was determined that neither the axle and the wheel are recoverable and later the parts were scrapped, a landing gear can cost from tens of thousands to millions of euro so it was economically tough for the operator to find a way to deal with a loss of a landing gear part all of the sudden.
+There was a case I handled years ago, where the incorrect installation of a nose wheel could have been a contributing factor for leading the LG wheel axle to wear the nose wheel from the inside out, the study was meticulous, and the worn parts were sent to the manufacturer for investigation and an STR (statement technical recommendation) was issued to the operator where it was determined that neither the axle and the wheel are recoverable and later the parts were scrapped, a landing gear can cost from tens of thousands to millions of euro so it was economically tough for the operator to find a way to deal with a loss of a landing gear part all of the sudden.

 3. Special Tools

-Aircraft tools are not always the tools you find in any store around the block, they have to be specific, in this case the tightness of each bolt that binds the wheel to the aircraft’s landing gear is both applied and measured in a precise way with a torque wrench.
-This means that there are specific torque measures restrictions that are subject to the results of studies done by the manufacturers, and if necessary can be adjusted based on the aircraft’s operational experience with the manufacturer’s consent, remember that following the manufacturer standards not only helps you to avoid huge problems and braking the law, but also helps you to preserve the physical condition and value of the asset/aircraft.
+Aircraft tools are not always the tools you find in any store around the block, they have to be specific, in this case, the tightness of each bolt that binds the wheel to the aircraft’s landing gear is both applied and measured in a precise way with a torque wrench.
+This means that there are specific torque measure restrictions that are subject to the results of studies done by the manufacturers, and if necessary can be adjusted based on the aircraft’s operational experience with the manufacturer’s consent, remember that following the manufacturer standards is not only helps you to avoid huge problems and breaking the law, but also helps you to preserve the physical condition and value of the asset/aircraft.

 4. Consumables

-As minimum lockwire is required in order to fixate bolts and components from moving due to vibrations or other factors, the list of consumables is commonly found in the manufacturer’s technical publications.
+As a minimum lockwire is required in order to fixate bolts and components from moving due to vibrations or other factors, the list of consumables is commonly found in the manufacturer’s technical publications.

 5. The part itself